-How to take FIBRYGA®:
+How to take FIBRYGA[®]:

-FIBRYGA® is injected into a vein.
+FIBRYGA[®] is injected into a vein.
 The product should not be used if it looks cloudy or is leaking.
 It should be warmed up to room or body temperature before use.
 Discard any remaining contents after use.
 Do not use the product after its expiry date (printed on the bottle).

 Reconstitution:

-Vial Size Volume of Diluent to be Added to Vial Approximate Available Volume Nominal Concentration per mL 1 g 50 mL 50 mL 20 mg - 1.
-Warm both the powder (FIBRYGA®) and the solvent (Water for Injection, WFI) in unopened bottles up to room temperature.
+Vial Size Volume of Solvent to be Added to Vial Approximate Available Volume Nominal Concentration per mL 1 g 50 mL 50 mL 20 mg Warm both the powder (FIBRYGA[®]) and the solvent (Water for Injection, WFI) in unopened bottles up to room temperature.
+This step is not required if the product has been stored at room temperature.
 This temperature should be maintained during reconstitution.
 If a water bath is used for warming, care must be taken to avoid water coming into contact with the rubber stoppers or the caps of the bottles.
-The temperature of the water bath should not exceed +37°C (98°F). - 2.
-Remove the cap from the powder (FIBRYGA®) bottle and the solvent bottle to expose the central portion of the infusion stopper.
-Clean the rubber stoppers of both bottles with an alcohol swab and allow the rubber stoppers of the bottles to dry. - 3.
-Peel away the lid of the outer package of the Octajet transfer device.
-To maintain sterility, leave the Octajet device in the clear outer packaging. - 4.
-Take the Octajet in its outer package and invert it over the powder (FIBRYGA®) bottle.
-Place device while in the outer package onto the center of the powder bottle until the clips of the product spike (colorless) are locked.
-While holding onto the powder bottle, carefully remove the outer package from the Octajet, being careful to not touch the water spike (blue) and leave the Octajet attached firmly to the powder bottle (Fig. 1).
+The temperature of the water bath should not exceed +37°C (98°F).
+2. Remove the cap from the powder (FIBRYGA [®]) bottle and the solvent bottle to expose the central portion of the infusion stopper.
+Clean the rubber stoppers of both bottles with an alcohol swab and allow the rubber stoppers of the bottles to dry.
+3. Open the transfer device package by peeling off the lid (Fig. 1).
+To maintain sterility, do not remove the transfer device from the clear blister package.
+Do not touch the spike Transfer device Fig. 1